-Malfunctions or faults are indicated by the blinking 1 icon on the display.
-The "Error" alarm is displayed immediately.
+A sensor failure is indicated by the blinking 'licon on the display.
+In addition, the display is illuminated for 1 second in intervals of 10 seconds when a sensor malfunction persists.
+The "Error" message is displayed immediately.
 Press the rotary pushbutton to open the error level.
-It may be possible to view several error alarms by turning the rotary pushbutton.
-As long as an error alarm is present, the error level is displayed, even though it has not been opened by pressing the rotary pushbutton.
-In addition, the display is illuminated for 1 second in intervals of 10 seconds when a fault persists.

-In the error level, the error alarm is displayed as specified in the list below.
+It may be possible to view several error messages by turning the rotary pushbutton.
+As long as an error message is present, the error level is displayed, even though it has not been opened by pressing the rotary pushbutton.
+In the error level, the error message is displayed as specified in the list below.

-After the system code number has been changed, any error alarms are suppressed for approx. 3 minutes.
+Note: After the system code number has been changed or after restarting the controller, any error messages are suppressed for approx. three minutes.